-Harper cleared his throat and looked around at the men, then finally said, "Well, that's a few of 'em say anything and Scofield was glad. gone, anyway," and several men nodded.
+Harper cleared his throat and looked around at the men, then finally said, "Well, that's a few of 'em gone, anyway," and several men nodded.

 Nesbitt bit his nail and spat out the shred.
-"Some 'em die." big ones in there," he said.
+"Some big ones in there," he said.

 Scofield walked a bit away from the group and stood by the fence.
 He had tightness in his chest and his teeth kept grinding the dirt that had somehow blown into his mouth.
 He took off his hat and knocked it a few times and then put it on again.
 Then he looked out across the plains and a revelation hit him like a burst of static in his gut.
-He swayed on his feet and stepped backward to lean against the fence, knocking a cascade time looking at the pile of rabbits.
+He swayed on his feet and stepped backward to lean against the fence, knocking a cascade of dust from the cross rail.
+He stayed there for a long time looking at the pile of rabbits.
 The smell of blood and sweaty pelts invaded his nose and the back of his throat.
-He couldn't name the revelation and could nevor of thunder and he knew it was his forever.
+He couldn't name the revelation and could never have shared it.
+But it rang through him like the tremor of thunder and he knew it was his forever.

 A hot wind came from the prairie and tore the group apart and Scofield watched as they trudged away, heads down, still holding their weapons and pots.
-One of the kids in the group wrested a stick from his father's grip and then walked alongside him, inspecting thinking, and then stood by himself watching the horizon as the group dissolved.
+One of the kids in the group wrested a stick from his father's grip and then walked alongside him, inspecting the bloody end as he went.
+Scofield watched them, thinking, and then stood by himself watching the horizon as the group dissolved.
 He saw Karen and Will heading for the road and then stood straighter as the boy broke away and came back to him, folding his arms to rest them on the fence.